 -The due date for the partnership’s tax return, without extensions, for the taxable year in which the partnership realized the eligible gain (March 15)

-To put it simply, gains within a partnership realized anytime in 2019 are eligible for investment until December 31, 2020.
-If realized in 2020, the partnership gains can be invested this year or in 2021 if within 180 days of starting their chosen qualifying placement timeline.
+To put it simply, gains within a partnership realized anytime in 2019 are eligible for investment until March 31, 2021.
+If realized in 2020, the partnership gains can be invested in 2020 or in 2021 if within 180 days of starting their chosen qualifying placement timeline.